Location: UT-Austin, Butler School of Music

 Grade 5 –Choose one Classical selection from the following:

 Sonatina in C major op.
-55 #3 (First or Third Movement) by Kuhlau
+55 #3 (First or Second Movement) by Kuhlau

 Sonatina in C Major op.
 20 #1 – Rondo – Kuhlau